Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 The Obama regime's plan to tighten regulation of hydraulic fracturing for natural gas on public land may cost more than 20 times U.S. estimates.

-Announced they were going to tighten the frack uh fracking rules, meaning limit how much it can happen.
+Why does this feel like, anyway, announced they were going to tighten the fracking rules, meaning limit how much it can happen.

 Like the same thing he's doing with the coal industry.

-Oh, you want to open a coal plant.
+Oh, you want to open a coal plant?

-Uh all the taxes, no, whatever he's gonna do.
+Oh, taxes, whatever he's going to do.

 We're sitting on energy independence.